 - The College assures that auxiliary aids and services will be provided to students when necessary to assure that such students are not denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the College’s programs and activities.
 All accommodations will be made in the most integrated setting possible.

-- The College assures that they will not limit the number of students with disabilities being admitted.
+- The College assures there will be no limit placed on the number of students with disabilities being admitted to the institution.

 - The College assures that no student may be excluded from any curriculum of study solely on the basis of a disability.

-- The College assures that prohibitive rules such as those barring tape recorders from the classroom must be waived for certain students with disabilities.
+- The College assures that prohibitive rules such as those barring audio recorders from the classroom must be waived for certain students with disabilities.

 - The College assures that no student may be excluded from any courses or curriculum of study solely on the basis of a disability, provided the student can perform the essential functions of the course or curriculum with reasonable accommodations.